KevinOsi/FA-PyFinance/README.md

 ## TODO:
 * create an accompanying jupyter notebook to help with usage
-* Complete Ichimoku plots function
-* Add in data save functions
 * Portfolio analysis functionality
 * additional plots that seem to help
-* ???
+* Add in more trade signals to relevant indicators to assist with decision making and interpretation